 We will follow advice on DBS checks as detailed by this guidance and this will include;

-- A check to include a Secretary of State Prohibition Order (Teacher Prohibition Order) and this may mean on Teaching Assistants;
+• A check to include a Secretary of State Prohibition Order (Teacher Prohibition Order) and this may mean on Teaching Assistants;

 5.5 Dealing with allegations against staff and volunteers who work with children

-The School will adhere to the procedures set out under ‘Allegations Made Against Professionals’ (allegations of abuse by teachers and other staff), this can be found via the following link:
+The School/College will adhere to the procedures set out under ‘Allegations Made Against Professionals’ (allegations of abuse by teachers and other staff), this can be found on the Derbyshire & Derby City Safeguarding Procedures

-If a member of staff has concerns about another member of staff, then this will be referred to the Headteacher.
-Where there are concerns about the Headteacher this will be referred to the Chair of Governors.
+If a member of staff has concerns about another member of staff, then this will be referred to the Head teacher/Principal.
+Where there are concerns about the Head teacher or Principal this will be referred to the Chair of Governors.
 We will ensure that all allegations are discussed with the Local Authority Designated Lead (LADO) in every case using the Derby and Derbyshire LADO referral form and this is done by an appropriate member of the Senior Management Team.

-The school will ensure we have followed all the necessary duties and processes under this process and under Whistle Blowing and this will be undertaken in accordance with guidance’s:
+The school/college will ensure we have followed all the necessary duties and processes under this process and under Whistle Blowing and this will be undertaken in accordance with guidance’s:

-Where there are allegations that are substantiated, the School will fully ensure any specific actions are undertaken on management and exit arrangements as outlined in the “Keeping Children Safe in Education 2016” Guidance pg.
-49/50.
+Where there are allegations that are substantiated, the School/College will fully ensure any specific actions are undertaken on management and exit arrangements as outlined in the

 5.6 Important contact details